GCDual Internal Installation for DOL-001 Gamecube

 Make sure not to pinch the FFC cable as you slide the top case on.

 If you don't get video, try another tv.
-If still nothing then re-double check everything; especially the QSB board solder points.
+If still no luck enter the trouble shooting section.

 For questions about GC-Video's functions refer to the github here